 Supporting your employees' mental health as they work remotely

-But how can employers support mental health in their remote workers while maintaining the trust and respecting autonomy?
+How can employers support mental health in their remote workers while maintaining trust and respecting autonomy?

 It all starts with your managers.
 Even in the most challenging and uncertain times, managers can show certain leadership habits in supporting their staff to encourage an open and honest conversation around employee mental health.